konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 Tutorials
 ===========================

 Welcome to the Developer's Guide Tutorials section, where you'll find a comprehensive set of tutorials to help you make the most of our powerful AI tools.
-These tutorials are designed to guide you through various aspects of document processing, from data preparation to advanced techniques like Named Entity Recognition (NER) and barcode scanning.
+These tutorials are designed to guide you through various aspects of Document processing, from data preparation to advanced techniques like Named Entity Recognition (NER) and barcode scanning.

 Getting Started
 ---------------